ornfelt/dots/.config/awesome/lain/wiki/weather.md

     See *Multilingual Support* section [here](http://openweathermap.org/current).

-- ``cnt``

-    Determines how many days to show in the forecast notification.
-Up to 16 if you use [forecast16](http://openweathermap.org/forecast16)  (default), and up to 5 if you use [forecast5](http://openweathermap.org/forecast5).

-- ``date_cmd``

-    OpenWeatherMap time is in UNIX format, so this variable uses `date` to determine how each line in the forecast notification is formatted.
-Default looks like this:

-        day #daynumber: forecast, temp_min - temp_max

-    see `man date` for your customizations.

 - ``icons_path``

     You can set your own icons path if you don't wish to use `lain/icons/openweathermap`.
 Just be sure that your icons are PNGs and named exactly like [OpenWeatherMap ones](http://openweathermap.org/weather-conditions).